Open Source · Apache 2.0

 Terminal

-$ warden install-hooks --agent claude --mode enforce
+$ immunity install-hooks --agent claude --mode enforce

 This registers Warden as a PreToolUse hook in your Claude Code settings, intercepting dangerous commands before they run.